 I Solisti Veneti & Claudio Scimone

-Wednesday 30.
-8. 2017 20:30
+Thursday 30.
+8. 2018 20:30

 Artistic Direction: Claudio Scimone

-- Giuseppe Tartini (1692 – 1770): Concerto Ddeest N 3 for violin and strings
+Concerto in F Major Ddeest N 4 for violin and strings

 I Solisti Veneti

-The popular Italian Chamber Orchestra, “I Solisti Veneti”, which celebrated its 55th anniversary in the 2014/15 concert season, was founded by Claudio Scimone in 1959.
+The popular Italian Chamber Orchestra, I Solisti Veneti, which celebrated its 55th anniversary in the 2014/15 concert season, was founded by Claudio Scimone in 1959.
 The orchestra has presented over 6.000 concerts in over 90 Countries, has participated in the most important International Festivals, recorded over 350 LPs, CDs and DVDs, and has a rich selection of cultural and promotional activities.

-“I Solisti Veneti” and Claudio Scimone have obtained the highest awards in the musical field.
+I Solisti Veneti and Claudio Scimone have obtained the highest awards in the musical field.
 In 2008 at the La Fenice Theatre in Venice, they received from the Arthur Rubinstein Association the “Una Vita per la Musica” award, which is considered in Italy as the Nobel Prize for music.

 They have worked with the best singers and soloists of our era, among them Placido Domingo, José Carreras, June Anderson, to mention only a few.
 They have successfully revived hundreds of previously unknown concert and opera works from the Italian musical heritage, thus revealing several great composers of the past.
-Many among the most famous composers of our era, including Ennio Morricone, dedicated pieces to “I Solisti Veneti”.
+Many among the most famous composers of our era, including Ennio Morricone who dedicated pieces to I Solisti Veneti.

 To highlight the deep connection between Venetian music, architecture and figurative arts, they are recording a series of very important DVDs, among which is “Vivaldi’s Seasons in Palladio’s Villas” (Arthaus).

-Claudio Scimone is the founder and Musical Director of “I Solisti Veneti”.
-He has debuted in Opera performances at Covent Garden, London and been involved in operas, concerts and recordings with many of the greatest world artistic organisations.
+Claudio Scimone is the founder and Musical Director of I Solisti Veneti.
+He has debuted in Opera performances at Covent Garden, London and been involved in operas, concerts and recordings with many of the greatest artistic organisations in the world.
 He is also the Honorary Conductor of the Gulbenkian Orchestra in Lisbon.

 Claudio Scimone has always been passionate about the musical education of young people.
-This work is one of the reasons why he was awarded the title of Knight Grand Cross of the Order of Merit of the Italian Republic (the highest ranking honour of the Republic).
+This work is one of the reasons why he was awarded the title of Knight Grand Cross of the Order of Merit of the Italian Republic (the highest ranking honor of the Republic).
 The University of Padua also recently awarded him an honorary law degree.